mikekestemont/mikekestemont.github.io/publications/index.md

 </section><!-- /#table-of-contents -->

 ### In press
 * Stover, J.; Winter, Y.; Koppel, M. & Kestemont, M. (2015; in press).
 Computational Authorship Verification Method Attributes New Work to Major 2nd Century African Author.
-In: Journal of the American Society for Information Science and Technology.
+In: *Journal of the American Society for Information Science and Technology*.
 Online ISSN: 2330-1643.
 * Kestemont, M.; Moens, S. & Deploige, J., 'Collaborative Authorship in the Twelfth Century.
 A Stylometric Study of Hildegard of Bingen and Guibert of Gembloux'.
 Accepted for publication/in press with *LLC: The Journal of Digital Scholarship in the Humanities* (2013) at Oxford University Press.

 ### Journal papers